Reiryoku-Technologies/pro-inspector/README.md

 In this way Pro Inspector will be enabled only for the object above when logged with `console`.

 ### Options
-Few options are available since the projecy is new and not in a stable phase.
+Few options are available since the project is new and not in a stable phase.

 #### spaces
 Determines the tab size, default is 4.